bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 direction and it could be interesting to see what benefits it can bring.

-### CLIF-to-CLIF Peephole Pass
+### CLIF-to-CLIF Passes

-As another use-case for the ISLE DSL, with slightly different glue: we could enable CLIF-to-CLIF transforms as well as the current CLIF-to-MachInst ones, and use this both for legalization and for architecture-independent optimizations ("peephole" patterns, algebraic identities, etc.).
+As another use-case for the ISLE DSL, with slightly different glue: we could enable CLIF-to-CLIF transforms as well as the current CLIF-to-MachInst ones, and use this both for legalization and for architecture-independent optimizations (the current `preopt` pass's transforms, other "peephole" patterns and algebraic identities, etc.).
 This [continues the Peepmatic mission](https://github.com/bytecodealliance/wasmtime/pull/3543#issue-1056639878), as fitzgen expressed in that PR, and it's exciting to imagine where this could lead.

-This will likely be best-implemented as a seprate pass at first, because we want the second (CLIF-to-MachInst) pass to be able to match across the individual rewrite results of the first pass, implying some intermediate buffering; however, composing the two passes inline in some way might also be interesting, if we can work out a DSL-compiler-level way of doing this composition efficiently.
+This will likely be best-implemented as a pass at the `preopt` stage (implementing `preopt`'s existing rules at first), plus a pass just before lowering to perform legalization.
+The latter touches on an interesting design question: a separate pass is more costly, but also allows CLIF-to-MachInst lowering to match across the individual rewrite results of the first pass.
+However, composing the two passes inline in some way might also be interesting, if we can work out a DSL-compiler-level way of doing this composition efficiently.

+A generic legalization framework using ISLE could also be used to provide generic lowerings for some CLIF opcodes to others in a way that some architecture backends can include, if needed.
+For example, if we complete support for x86-32 and ARM32, we could do so by leveraging a common set of 64-to-32-bit legalizations.
+Likewise, we could factor out 128-to-64-bit legalizations and use them across all architectures; currently these are supported per backend.

 ## Support for Tail Calls, Exceptions, and Other Features